 Here we will explain the specific metrics & analytics in Kanban that you should be using to monitor your team performance and your process efficiency and delivery times, as well as the red flags to watch for that signal trouble ahead.

 Kanban cycle time measures how much time a task spends going through your process.
 Cycle time differs from lead time in that it is only measured from when your team starts working on the task.

 Cycle time, then, is the Kanban metric that directly measures how long it takes your team to deliver a task.
 Low cycle times means your team is working efficiently, high cycle times indicate that something is stalling your process.
 Keeping average cycle time down keeps your lead times down, and keeps your customers satisfied.

-You can see how your cycle times evolve over time using a cycle time scatterplot and use them to predict future work delivery times.
-In the plot below we can see from the percentile lines that once your team starts working on a task it has a 50% chance of being completed in 8 days and a 95% chance of being completed in 78 days.
+You can see how your cycle times evolve over time using a cycle time histogram and use them to predict future work delivery times.
+In the plot below we can see from the percentile lines that once your team starts working on a task it has a 50% chance of being completed in 7 days and a 95% chance of being completed in 45 days.

 Whereas cycle time measures how long it takes an individual task to go through your process, the throughput Kanban metric measures the total amount of work delivered in a certain time period.
 Throughput only measures completed work items – nothing that is still in progress gets counted.